M66B/FairEmail/FAQ.md

 **(151) Can you add backup/restore messages?**

 An email client is meant to read and write messages, not to backup and restore messages.
+Note that breaking or losing your device, means losing your messages!

-The email server is responsible for backups.
+Instead, the email provider/server is responsible for backups.

 If you want to make a backup yourself, you could use a tool like [imapsync](https://imapsync.lamiral.info/).

+If you want to import an mbox file to an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.

 <br />